Styrofoam is an environmental nightmare. There are alternatives to Styrofoam, though, so there’s no reason to keep using it.

 - Take your own beverage container to conferences and events where foam cups are commonly used.
 Bonus: you can use it for water, too, and eliminate plastic bottles as well.

-- When you order items that will be shipped to you, ask the company not to use foam peanuts.
+- When you order items online, ask the company not to use foam peanuts.
 If you do receive items in foam peanuts, recycle them with your own shipping or take them to a mail center that can use them.

 - Same goes for shippers – think wineries – that might use a foam packer to protect their product en route.

 - If you buy eggs, opt for the paperboard cartons rather than foam (or plastic).
-When those paperboard cartons get too floppy to reuse, they can be composted.
+When those paperboard cartons get too floppy to reuse, compost them.

 - Skip the arts and crafts that start with foam cones or balls.
-There are paper mache options!
+There are paper mache alternatives to Styrofoam for crafting.

 - I’m sure this goes without saying, but if you’re planning an event, and simply cannot wash dishes, use compostable eco-friendly paper goods.
 See it as an opportunity to set a good example for the less knowledgeable!

-- If you’re planning a vacation, do a bit of research to find out if there is a place to rent beach gear instead of buying a foam cooler or beach toys with the intent to discard them before you head home.
+- If you’re planning a vacation, do a bit of research to find out if there is a place to rent beach gear.
+No need to buy a foam cooler or beach toys with the intent to discard them before you head home.

 - If you’re shopping for kids (or grandkids) skip the foam toys.